Summon

 Alan Watts

-You call or you write.
+Summon does not clone the dead.
+It respires them — breathes life back into a form built from the actual words of the mind it represents.
+You call, or you write.
 You speak with a specific philosopher about a specific question.
-After each conversation, the philosopher writes you a letter — in their own voice, citing what was said, quoting something they once wrote that fits your situation, leaving one small thing to sit with until next time.
+After each conversation, that philosopher writes you a letter in their own voice, citing what you said, quoting something they once wrote that fits your situation, leaving one small thing to sit with until next time.